emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 | 6
 | 1

 *Example 2*: Specify if documents with missing fields are to be put at the beginning or at the end of the results.
-The default behavior of Enegry Logserver is to return nulls or missing fields at the end.
+The default behavior of ITRS Log Analytics is to return nulls or missing fields at the end.
 To push them before non-nulls, use the `IS NOT NULL` operator:

 ```sql
 SELECT employer